STANDARD TRADING CONDITIONS

 4.3 The Customer shall give sufficient and executable instructions.

-4.4 The Customer warrants that the description and particulars of the Goods are complete and correct.
+4.4 The Customer warrants that the description and particulars of the Goods are complete and correct, and that any consignment documentation provided to the Company is accurate.

 4.5 The Customer warrants that the Goods are properly packed and labelled, except where the Company has accepted instructions in respect of packaging and/or labelling.